 The following list contains some key advantages to use of HPC resources:

 - Some software has been written to run on many CPU cores - all HPC compute nodes have 40 CPU cores, again increasing your research productivity.

 - Each HPC compute node (1-Jan-2020) has 384GiB of memory installed, an amount you won't see in any personal computing device.
 So you can perform research on the HPC infrastructure that isn't possible on a personal computing device.

-- HPC infrastructure uses ECC memory - single bit errors will be reported and corrects, multiple bit errors will result in server shutdown, so your results won't be corrupted by events invisible to you.
+- HPC infrastructure uses ECC memory - single bit errors will be reported and corrected, multiple bit errors will result in server shutdown, so your results won't be corrupted by events invisible to you.
 Unless you are using workstation class hardware, you cannot guarantee that results of computational research done on personal computing devices can be trusted.

 As of 1-Jan-2020, the CPU cluster has: